chonkcheto/fish-network-docs-testing/fish-network-whitepaper.md

 ***

-### 5. Future Economic Model
+### 5. Future Economic System of Engineered Liquidity

 #### 5.1 Liquidity in Private Markets

-In the future, Fish Schools will be able to opt-in(via a governance vote) to deploy their previously locked "Liquidity Premium" to facilitate early liquidity for investors.
+Fish Network introduces a comprehensive, multi-faceted, and phased go-to-market approach to introduce liquidity in traditional assets for retail investors.
+By sharing and borrowing liquidity across schools, Fish Network is able to introduce distinct tradeoffs, giving individual investors more control and choice over their investment decisions.
+Without Fish Network, these liquidity options or tradeoffs would otherwise be impossible or impractical at the individual asset or issuer level.

 <figure><img src=".gitbook/assets/image (5).png" alt=""><figcaption></figcaption></figure>